-Day of peaceful protests ends in clashes with Chicago police
+Chicago police, protesters clash after day of demonstrations

-CHICAGO (AP) - A day of peaceful protests with a failed attempted to block a major Chicago-area expressway ended in violent skirmishes downtown between demonstrators and police with two dozen arrests and multiple injuries.
+CHICAGO (AP) - A day of largely peaceful protests against racial injustice and police brutality ended in violent skirmishes between demonstrators and police in downtown Chicago, with two dozen arrests and multiple injuries.

-Chicago Police Department Superintendent David Brown said the march started around noon Saturday and began peacefully, but a separate demonstration broke off resulting in two dozen arrests, 17 injured police officers and at least two injured protesters.
+Chicago Police Department Superintendent David Brown said a march started around noon Saturday and began peacefully, but a separate demonstration broke off resulting in two dozen arrests, 17 injured police officers and at least two injured protesters.
 None of the injuries were believed to be life threatening.

 “Multiple agitators downtown hijacked this peaceful protest,” Brown said.
 “This group deployed large, black umbrellas, changed their appearance and began pushing our officers and eventually assaulting them.”